mtimmin65/Polevaultingpi-callan-and-max/README.md

 <img src="images/mondo2.PNG" alt="BlinkingBoard" width="200">

 ### Description
 This is Mondo Duplantis.
 He is currently the best pole vaulter in the world with a hieght of a little over 20 feet.
-Our main question is what makes Mondo so hot and how we can be more like him using the power and wonder of engineering.
+Our main question is can be more like him using the power and wonder of engineering.
 In our best hopes we will be able to use the metrics from our sensor to figure out how virtical we are getting and how fast we are accelerating through the vault.
 We will measure our position on the ground during takeoff and continhual postion throught the air, and compare this with the sucess of our jump.
 Throught this we will be able to optimize our pole vault.

 ## Proof of concept